 The 1-person game can be a bit more difficult.
 Start out by scattering a small amount of treats or kibble on the floor.
 While the dog scoops up the treats relocate to another room and call the dog.
 Repeat this for several relocations.

 Tug games are another interactive indoor game that can be played with most dogs, provided everybody plays by the rules.
-Once the rules of the game have been established, tug games can be used as a legal outlet for a bit of roughhousing that helps stengthen bonds and builds healthy relationships.
+Once the rules of the game have been established, tug games can be used as a legal outlet for a bit of rough-housing that helps strengthen bonds and builds healthy relationships.

 Tug games can be useful distractions when redirecting inappropriate behaviours.
 Tug games can be utilised as reinforcement in behaviour modification and are also a useful way to redirect inappropriate use of teeth.